norkay/capistrano-bedrock-mysql/README.md

 You will need to create the folder db_backups in your shared folder.

+Important!
+You need to disable the fix for tty mentioned here: https://github.com/mitchellh/vagrant/issues/1673#issuecomment-28288042

 ## Usage

 Require the module in your `Capfile`: